 1. Can your internal resources use translation memory tools to show savings across projects?

 Almost all language service providers now use translation memory technology.
 Translation memory is basically another name for an intelligent database that works alongside the translator.
 The database memorizes or accrues text sentence by sentence in your projects.
 If the exact sentence or a similar sentence comes up, the database will suggest the previously translated sentence or terminology to the translator.
 This is incredibly important for an update.
 The use of translation memory will dramatically decrease your costs and timelines on subsequent projects.
-We have many long term clients that have driven their net translation costs down by as much as 60% through translation memory savings.
+We have many long-term clients that have driven their net translation costs down by as much as 60% through translation memory savings.

-The use of translation memory and terminology management tools provide for consistency across your projects.
+The use of translation memory and terminology management tools provides for consistency across your projects.
 This is extremely important with technical terminology.
 Marketing materials also improve dramatically when corporate branding material is translated consistently across marketing projects (web and print).
 We are able to provide these support materials to all contributors (translator, editor, reviewer) during the project life cycle.

 3. Stick to your knitting.
 Do your internal resources have any experience in translation?

 I think this old adage certainly applies to translation as well as many other fields.
-It seems that most translation done internally by companies is handled by sales people in the field.
-Is it a good idea to take your sales people out of the field to translate?
+It seems that most translation done internally by companies is handled by salespeople in the field.
+Is it a good idea to take your salespeople out of the field to translate?
 Shouldn’t they be in the field selling your products?
-Also, what qualifications do your sales people have relative to translation?
-Most linguists that work in this field have advanced degrees in linguistics, education and/or experience in a specific field (medicine, engineering, law), accreditation from a translators organization and of course years of experience in dealing with translation projects.
+Also, what qualifications do your salespeople have relative to translation?
+Most linguists that work in this field have advanced degrees in linguistics, education, and/or experience in a specific field (medicine, engineering, law), accreditation from a translators organization, and of course years of experience in dealing with translation projects.